 It can be a worrying time for your partner.
-They should be encouraged to be involved in discussions about the operation and how it is likely to affect your relationship afterwards.
+He or she should be encouraged to be involved in discussions about the operation and how it is likely to affect your relationship afterwards.

 Your breast care nurse can also give you advice on support that is available for partners and carers.